 |Photo by Llima|

-However, it is believed that the past thousands of years in training to hunt game silently may explain his characteristic quietness.
+However, it is believed that the past thousands of years of training to hunt game silently may explain his characteristic quietness.
 Nevertheless, this breed is recognized for its gentle nature and love of children.
 He is very inquisitive, mischievous, does not have any doggie smell, and adaptable to most climates.
-He can be wary around strangers and does not like the rain.
+He can be wary of strangers and does not like the rain.
 He has a number of appealing features, including his curling tail, high set and lying over to one side of the back, his wrinkled forehead that gives him a worried-like look, and his habit of washing with his paw similar to a cat.

 Size: The ideal height for the male Basenji is 17in at the shoulder while the ideal height for the female Basenji is 16in.
 The ideal weight is 24lb for the male and 21lb for the female.